openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 - :doc:`Object Detection <../../explanation/algorithms/object_detection/object_detection>`
 - :doc:`Semantic Segmentation <../../explanation/algorithms/segmentation/semantic_segmentation>`

-In this tutorial, we use MobileNet-V3-large-1x model in multi-class classification to cite an example for semi-supervised learning.
+In this tutorial, we use the MobileNet-V3-large-1x model for multi-class classification to cite an example of semi-supervised learning.

 The process has been tested on the following configuration.